mattyperrott/Virtroid/README.md

 A sufficiently privileged VPS administrator, compromised node agent, Docker controller, or host-level tool can inspect or alter a live Android runtime.

 ### Implemented controls

+> [!CAUTION]
+> Virtroid must not currently be described as trustless, host-blind,
+> operator-blind, anonymous by architecture, confidential computing, or fully
+> end-to-end encrypted.
+Transport encryption protects data in transit and
+> snapshot encryption protects stopped-runtime files; neither makes an active
+> guest confidential from its host.

 - P-256 device, node, capability, and callback signing
 - Timestamp, nonce, body-integrity, and replay validation